 This unique program offers the recommended 10 required undergraduate Speech-Language-Hearing courses both on campus and online, affording students the choice of a flexible schedule to pursue the needed prerequisites for the Master's in Speech-Language Pathology.

-In addition to the 10 required undergraduate courses, the new 2005 ASHA (American Speech-Language-Hearing Association) certification guidelines require students to complement their courses in basic human communication sciences with additional courses.
+In addition to the 10 required undergraduate courses, the new 2014 ASHA (American Speech-Language-Hearing Association) certification guidelines require students to complement their courses in basic human communication sciences with additional courses.
 These guidelines require students to have both a biology and physical science course.
-In addition, students need to have courses in the social and behavioral sciences.
+In addition, students need to have courses in the social and behavioral sciences, and a statistics course.
 Currently, La Salle does not offer most of these courses via distance.
 Students who have not completed these requirements on the undergraduate level may have to take these courses on either La Salle's campus or another institution's to gain the credits needed to be accepted into a master's program.

 Students are strongly encouraged to take all the required PreSLP courses unless their records indicate that they have taken equivalent courses and earned a grade of B or higher in those courses.
-By completing the PreSLP Program, students are prepared to apply to a Graduate program in Speech-Language Pathology.
-However, entrance into the PreSLP Program does not guarantee acceptance into La Salle's graduate Speech-Language-Hearing Science Program.
+By completing the PreSLP program, students are prepared to apply to a graduate program in Speech-Language Pathology.
+However, entrance into the PreSLP program does not guarantee acceptance into La Salle's graduate Speech-Language Pathology program.

-If you are interested in the La Salle University's Speech-Language-Hearing Science Program please click here to read more on the Graduate Web site.
+If you are interested in the La Salle University's Speech-Language Pathology Master's program please click here to read more on the Graduate Web site.